EdWorkingPapers

 Label to Help: The Effects of Special Education on Student Outcomes

 … This study examines the impact of special education on academic and behavioral outcomes for students with learning …This study examines the impact of special education on academic and behavioral outcomes for students with learning disabilities (LD) by using statewide Indiana data covering kindergarten through eighth grade.
-The results from student fixed effects models show that special education services improve achievement in math and English Language Arts, but they also increase suspensions and absences… more →
+The results from student fixed effects models show that special education services improve achievement in math and English Language Arts, but they also increase suspensions and absences for… more →

 Racial/Ethnic Discrimination and Heterogeneity Across Schools in the U.S. Public Education System: A Correspondence Audit of Principals

 … Although numerous studies document different forms of discrimination in the U.S. public education system, very few provide plausibly … public school principals discriminate against racial and ethnic minorities.
 Moreover, no studies test for …Although numerous studies document different forms of discrimination in the U.S. public education system, very few provide plausibly causal estimates.
 Thus, it is unclear to what extent public school principals discriminate against racial and ethnic minorities.
-Moreover, no studies test for heterogeneity in racial/ethnic discrimination by individual-level resource needs and school-level… more →
+Moreover, no studies test for heterogeneity in racial/ethnic discrimination by individual-level resource needs and school-level resource… more →

 State Accountability Decisions under the Every Student Succeeds Act and the Validity, Stability, and Equity of School Ratings